 - Complete the Board of Governors Fee Waiver via WebSMART

 If you decide not to attend classes, whether or not your fees have been paid, it is your responsibility to withdraw officially within published deadlines to avoid penalty grades and fee obligations.

 All student records are automatically held until all outstanding debts to the District colleges have been cleared.

 AB 540 Students

 Under Assembly Bill 540 (AB540), you may be exempt from paying nonresident tuition.
 Students who have attended a California high school for three years AND received a California high school diploma or its equivalent, such as a GED or passed the high school proficiency exam, are exempt from paying non-resident tuition.
-See page 4 for more information.
+See California Dream Act for more information.